grego3/pool-tracker/README.txt

     - Adds field "game_wins" to user profile
     - Increments winner's "game_wins" on user profile when a Game is created and saves it back to db
     - Creates the Games view
+    - Limit the "pick winner" options with jquery
     - Creates the pool_tracker block in which loads the user login form
     - Include a help page
     - Creates a pooltracker table in the db (which I ended up actually not even using  :)

 Contrib Module List: